 Hillary Foose, Director, Communication & Strategic Initiatives

 Hillary Foose leads the Communications and Strategic Initiatives Division.
-This division is responsible for passenger communications, community outreach, media and public records requests.
+This division is responsible for passenger communications, community outreach and media.

 Penny Lynch, Director, Human Resources

 Penny Lynch leads the Human Resources Division.
 This divisions is responsible for meeting the agency’s hiring needs, overseeing strategic planning, special projects and administrative services and staff functions.

 Alexis Tameron Kinsey, Chief of Staff / Director, Government Relations

 Alexis Tameron Kinsey is Chief of Staff and Senior Advisor to the CEO and responsible for directing Valley Metro’s government relations program, including engagement with federal, state and local stakeholders and community partners across the agency’s 19-member jurisdictions.